rafalab/rafalab.github.io/pages/software.md

 Software is an effective way to disseminate statistical methodology.
 I try to develop R packages for the statistical ideas I publish.
 [Bioconductor](http://www.bioconductor.org) is an open source and open development software project for the analysis and comprehension of genomic data.
-Because genomics is the focus of most of my work, the majority of my software is availalbe through Bioconductor.
-You can find these software packages by visiting [Bioconductor](http://www.bioconductor.org).
+Because genomics is the focus of most of my work, the majority of my software is availalbe through Bioconductor and you can find these software packages by visiting the projects [portal](http://www.bioconductor.org) where you will find packages for pretty much any genomics data analysis need.
 Examples of some of the packages my lab has contributed to are:

 - _alpine_: modeling systematic bias to improve quantification from RNA-Seq
 - _CQN_: removing GC-content bias from expression level RNA-Seq data